uw-psych/hyakvnc_apptainer/README.md

 This repo contains sample Apptainer recipes along with a Makefile to build one on UW Hyak Klone.

-These Apptainer containers are used by `hyakvnc.py` to start a VNC session.
+These Apptainer containers are used by `hyakvnc` to start a VNC session.

 Available Apptainers and their descendants: